The emails for this class will be collected on this page, arranged chronologically. Have fun with them!

 3. Submission subject: Use “My Perfect DCF” in your subject

-By now, many of you (about 200, by my count, out of a class close to 300) should have received back your DCF valuation back.
-If you have not received yours back, you should be getting it in the next day or two.
+By now, many of you (about 220, by my count) should have received back your DCF valuation back.
+If you have not received yours back, resend it since you may have just mangled the subject (My Perfect DCF).
 Rather than make myself into an all-knowing oracle (which I am not), t thought I would take you through the process I used to diagnose your DCF valuations.

 Input page checks